BarishNamazov/barish.me/src/content/blog/computing.md

 ## "Deprecated" Software

 Most of these software probably did not actually get deprecated, but I stopped using them for good reasons.
 They were useful enough that it's worth mentioning them.
 It was not easy remembering this list and it probably still is missing some software.

+Sometimes I will move a software from the list above to here.
+I might not explain why, but feel free to contact and ask.

 ### Dropbox